dsiroky/vim-todotxt/README.rst

 Todo.txt format for Vim
 =======================

 Currently only syntax highlight is supported.
-No extra functionality.
+No extra functionality except for SortTodo command.

 Unpack/clone to ``~/.vim`` or ``~/.vim/bundle`` if you have pathogen.